Prime Minister of Cuba: History

 On 2 December 1976 a new national constitution, restructuring the government, came into force.
-Under that constitution, the Prime Minister's post was effectively merged with that of the President, who served as chairman of both the Council of State and the Council of Ministers of Cuba.
+Under that constitution, the prime minister's post was effectively merged with that of the president, who headed both the Council of State and the Council of Ministers of Cuba.
 The 1976 constitution created a governmental structure that partly copied that of the Soviet Union.
-However, unlike in the Soviet Union, where the Presidium of the Supreme Soviet and the Council of Ministers were distinct posts, the Cuban Council of State and Council of Ministers were chaired by the same person.
+However, unlike in the Soviet Union, where the Presidium of the Supreme Soviet and the Council of Ministers were chaired by different people, the Cuban Council of State and Council of Ministers were chaired by the same person.
 Furthermore, unlike English and Russian, Spanish does not distinguish between the terms "chairman/председатель" and "president/президент", translating both as "presidente".

+Modern role

 On 24 February 2019, another constitution – Cuba's current – was adopted in a referendum.
-Under it, the government was again re-organized, and the separate posts of President and Prime Minister were restored.
+Under it, the government was again re-organized, and the separate posts of president and prime minister were restored.
 Manuel Marrero was named prime minister for a 5-year term by President Miguel Díaz-Canel on 21 December 2019, under the new constitutional provisions, and was approved unanimously by the National Assembly to serve the same day.